Restrict planar data to the boundary points of its convex hull, or of nested convex hulls containing specified fractions of points.

 Ordination aesthetics

-Some transformations, e.g. stat_center(), are commutative with projection to the 'x' and 'y' coordinates.
+Some transformations (e.g. stat_center()) commute with projection to the lower (1 or 2)-dimensional biplot space.
 If they detect aesthetics of the form ..coord[0-9]+, then ..coord1 and ..coord2 are converted to x and y while any remaining are ignored.

-Other transformations, e.g. stat_spantree(), yield different results in a planar biplot when they are computer before or after projection.
-If such a stat layer detects these aesthetics, then the lot of them are used in the transformation.
+Other transformations (e.g. stat_spantree()) yield different results in a lower-dimensional biplot when they are computed before versus after projection.
+If the stat layer detects these aesthetics, then the transformation is performed before projection, and the results in the first two dimensions are returned as x and y.

 See also